Ubuntu Server Hardening Checklist for Production Use

 For managing multiple servers, automate the hardening process.
 Running the same commands manually across three or more servers is error-prone and the configuration drifts.
 An Ansible playbook or a custom bash script run at first boot applies the same hardening consistently every time.

-If you are running web applications on this server, a regular WordPress security audit can identify vulnerabilities in your application layer that server hardening alone does not address.
+If you are running web applications on this server, a security review of your application layer can identify vulnerabilities that server hardening alone does not address.
+The guide to hardening Ubuntu server after install covers additional steps beyond this checklist for servers with specific workloads.